awslabs/amazon-sagemaker-workshop/TensorFlow/README.md

 ## Computer Vision Use Case:  Image Classification

 This module applies TensorFlow within Amazon SageMaker to an image classification use case.
 In particular, we'll see how to use Horovod for more efficient distributed training.
+We'll also use the pre/post-processing script feature of the Amazon SageMaker TensorFlow Serving container to transform data for inference, without having to build separate containers and infrastructure to do this job.
 Please go to the following link for this module:  [**CIFAR-10**](../modules/CIFAR-10.md).
 Be sure to use the **downloaded** version of the applicable Jupyter notebook from this workshop repository.

 When you're finished, return here and go on to the Cleanup Guide.